Royal College of Emergency Medicine Menu Menu

 Summary:

-The median time that admitted patients waited in an Emergency Department was 14 hours, three times longer than the time spent by discharged patients.
+• The median time that admitted patients waited in an ED was just under 16 hours.
+More than three times longer than the time spent by discharged patients

-• 17.7% of patients waited more than 12 hours in an Emergency Department.
+• On average, 20.2% of patients waited more than 12 hours in an Emergency Department.

-• In December, 18.7% of patients waited this long.
-This is the worst 12-hour performance for any month on record.
+• This is the worst 12-hour performance for any quarter on record

-• More than one in six patients had to wait longer than 12 hours.
+• More than one in five patients had to wait longer than 12 hours in the ED

-• Admitted patients spent on average more than three times longer in an Emergency Department than those who were discharged home (9 hours 46 minutes more).
+• Admitted patients spent on average more than three times longer in an Emergency Department than those who were discharged home, who spent on average 4 hours 32 minutes in ED.

 Excess Deaths